jwatson-CO-edu/scanviewer_ur5-intellisense/README.txt

 === Run Instructions ===

 In the root directory for the project:
-./scanviewer
+./final
 where '${N}' is the correct HW number

 ___ End Run ___

-=== Remaining Work ===
+=== Motivation ===

-1. Texture the point cloud meshes with the infrared images gathered from the camera
-2. Display the robot in the pose in which each shot was taken ( animate? )
-3. Display the 2D infrared image as a billboard so that the user can visualize the robot's point of view
+The purpose of this project is to display real 3D camera data as textured meshes.
+The depth image from a 3D camera provides a wealth of information, but is fuzzy.
+The goal is use the filtered point cloud and the original flat image data to reconstruct a representation of 3D objects with small, manageable point clouds that still retains rich and informative visual information.

+* Demonstrates *
+1. Correct application of textures to an arbitrary mesh by fusing 2D and 3D data
+2. Selection of 3D objects (lab frame) from 2D mouse interaction (window frame)
+3. Smooth shading of an arbitrary surface
+4. Nested reference frames for a character model

-___ End Work ___
+___ End Motivate ___

 === Usage Instructions ===

 ~~ Keys ~~

+~ Mesh Selection & Control ~

-~ This scene has several 3D camera scans pre-loaded ~ [1] Toggle Scan 1
+* This scene has several filtered 3D camera scans pre-loaded *
+NOTE: When a scan is toggled ON, the robot will automatically move to the pose the real robot was in when the scan data was captured
+[1] Toggle Scan 1
 [2] Toggle Scan 2
 [3] Toggle Scan 3
 [4] Toggle Scan 4
+[h] Toggle smooth shading for meshes

 ~ Camera Control ~

+[Keypad 0] : __ Wide shot for robot motion
-[Arrow Up/Dn] : Pitch the plot on a horizontal axis parallel to the screen [Arrow Rt/Lf] : Yaw the plot about lab Z axis [PgDn/PgUp] : _ Zoom in and out
+[Keypad 1] : __ Tight shot for mesh characteristics and selection [Arrow Up/Dn] : Pitch the plot on a horizontal axis parallel to the screen [Arrow Rt/Lf] : Yaw the plot about lab Z axis [PgDn/PgUp] : _ Zoom in and out
 [0] : _________ Set view angles to default
 NOTE: Camera always faces scan center-ish

+~ Robot Control ~

+[Shift] && [1-6] : Select robot joint to edit , Joints are numbered 1 to 6 - proximal to distal
+[+/-] : _________  Increment / Decrement the angle of the joint selected above

 ~ Light Position ~